Gibson breathe new life into the classic model

-The Les Paul is a product of Gibson guitars and Les Paul’s knowledge from his own experiments with solid body guitars and pickups, this was the brand’s first ever solid body model.
+The Les Paul is a product of Gibson guitars – namely Ted McCarty who was Gibson Guitar president at the time – and inventor/guitarist/musical wizard Les Paul, whose knowledge from his own experiments with solid body guitars and pickups was the brand’s first foray into the solid body world.
 To say it was a success is something of an understatement.
+(Game changer, perhaps?)

-Gibson Custom 1956 Les Paul Gold top VOS
+1. Gibson Custom 1956 Les Paul Gold Top Vintage Original Spec

-This is a recreation of a Les Paul Gold top from an era of transition, and includes many features of the ’52 Les Paul, but with several features that have now become standard.
-The wraptail bridge was replaced with the Tune-o-matic bridge and stopbar tailpiece.
+This is a recreation of a Les Paul Gold Top from an era of transition and includes many features of the ’52 Les Paul, but with several features that have now become standard.
+The wrap tail bridge was replaced with the Tune-o-matic bridge and stopbar tailpiece.
 This improved sustain, and provided saddles that could be adjusted, along with height, for finding perfect playing action and intonation.

-This 1956 Les Paul Gold top recreation is finished with the softly ‘worn’ looking VOS nitrocellulose finish, but with all period correct detail.
+This 1956 Les Paul Gold Top recreation is finished with the softly ‘worn’ looking VOS nitrocellulose finish, but with all period correct detail.

-If you like the features of the above, but not the price, you could do far worse than this ’60s tribute Les Paul Gold top.
+If you like the features of the above, but not the price, you could do far worse than this ’60s tribute Les Paul Gold Top.
 This model features the same P90 pickups and tune-o-matic bridge, but the slightly more pared back aesthetics of a studio model, and a satin finish.
 The neck is the standard, glued-in set neck type, but with a slimmer, ’60s Slimtaper profile.
-Complete with a padded Gibson gigbag, this is an affordable, US made Gold top.
+Complete with a padded Gibson gigbag, this is an affordable, US made Gold Top.

-Gibson 1957 Les Paul Goldtop VOS
+3. Gibson 1957 Les Paul Vintage Original Spec

-What a difference a year makes… 1957 was the year that Gibson introduced the PAF (patent applied for) humbucker pickup to the Les Paul Gold top.
+What a difference a year makes… 1957 was the year that Gibson introduced the PAF (patent applied for) humbucker pickup to the Les Paul Gold Top.
 This was perhaps, the moment that the modern Les Paul, as we know it, was truly born.
 These pickups provided thicker, more powerful tone, with rich, warm low-end, and higher gain than single coils.
 Plus, as the name attests, they also reduce much of the hum common to single coil pickups.
-Remarkably, this would be the last year of the Gold top finish until 1969.
+Remarkably, this would be the last year of the Gold Top finish until 1969.

-Gibson Les Paul Classic Custom Gold top
+4. Gibson Les Paul Classic Custom

-This modern Les Paul Gold top is a model that offers the looks of a Custom model (albeit in gold), with many of the features of a Standard model, but at a significantly lower price.
+This modern Les Paul Gold Top is a model that offers the looks of a Custom model (albeit in gold), with many of the features of a Standard model, but at a significantly lower price.
 The Gibson Les Paul Classic Custom is constructed around a weight relieved mahogany body with maple top, with mahogany set-neck and baked maple fingerboard, and luxurious ‘custom’ appointments, such as 3-ply binding.
 Two ’57 Classic humbuckers provide plenty of high gain tone, and the guitar comes with a hardshell case.

-He’s the most talked about blues guitarist in the world, and he’s got more guitars than some guitar stores, but his signature model is a Les Paul Gold top.
+He’s the most talked about blues guitarist in the world, and he’s got more guitars than some guitar stores, but his signature model is a Les Paul Gold Top.
 For those whose budget won’t stretch to the Gibson model, Epiphone produced this excellent equivalent.
 Remarkably this very affordable model has many of the features of the ‘full-fat’ version, including the same Gibson Burstbucker Pickups.
-The Epiphone Limited Edition Joe Bonamassa Les Paul Gold top is exceptional value.
+The Epiphone Limited Edition Joe Bonamassa Les Paul Gold Top is exceptional value.

-Gibson Les Paul Standard 2012 Electric Guitar Gold Top
+6. Gibson Les Paul Standard

 The latest incarnation of the guitar that started it all, this Gibson Les Paul Gold Top updates the Standard model for 2012.
 As previously stated, the core, winning elements of the original Les Paul remain, but with some great new features.
 The body is the same combination of mahogany back with maple top, providing the thick warm tone with focused mids and highs, with, of course, a mahogany set neck.

-The Les Paul Gold top shows no signs of diminishing in popularity.
+The Les Paul Gold Top shows no signs of diminishing in popularity.
 Another 60 years?
 Quite possibly…